Course Outline

 Goal:

-This examination is a check-point where you can demonstrate your knowledge and understanding of pathophysiological processes, diagnostic tests and key pathophysiology terminology acquired to date.
+This examination is a check-point where you can demonstrate your knowledge and understanding of pathophysiological processes, diagnostic tests and to practice the use of key pathophysiology terminology acquired to date.

 Product: Examination - not Centrally Scheduled